 Fluency Management Program of the Carolinas (FMPC) is an intensive three-week summer program for children, teens, and adults who stutter.
-The purpose of the fluency program is to help participants better manage their stuttering through fluency stabilizing and fluency enhancing techniques as well as dealing with the psychological aspects of stuttering.
+The purpose of the fluency program is to help participants better manage their stuttering through fluency stabilizing and fluency enhancing techniques while also working towards reduction of avoidance behaviors that are commonly associated with stuttering.

 June 11, 2018 - June 28, 2018

 Contact us for details or to request an application.